Managing Director, Sustainable Housing Services

 LEED AP Building Design and Construction

 Engineer In Training (EIT)

 Maureen Mahle is an engineer and specialist in high performance homes.
-As a VP and Director of SWA’s Sustainable Housing Services, Ms. Mahle provides expert sustainable design, specification, and construction consulting for a variety of project types including community developments, private residences, mixed-use, and multifamily buildings.
+As Managing Director of SWA’s Sustainable Housing Services, Ms. Mahle provides expert sustainable design, specification, and construction consulting for a variety of project types including community developments, private residences, mixed-use, and multifamily buildings.
 She supports project teams seeking to comply with regional green building programs, utility-sponsored energy efficiency incentive programs, and national green building certifications including the National Green Building Standard and ENERGY STAR® programs for single family and multifamily housing.
 She also manages SWA’s work as a Provider for the U.S. Green Building Council LEED® for Homes™ program.
 She has approved over 4,000 housing units in 10 states for certification under the program since 2005, and is currently overseeing the certification of more than 5000 residential units in New York, New Jersey, Connecticut, Massachusetts, Maryland, Washington D.C., and Virginia.

 Under Ms. Mahle’s leadership, SWA has piloted several LEED programs for the U.S. Green Building Council, including LEED for Homes and LEED for Homes: Multifamily Mid-rise adaptation.
 Ms. Mahle serves as the vice chair of the national LEED Technical Committee and a member of the residential representative to the national LEED Steering Committee.
 Past volunteer positions have included chairing the LEED Mid-rise Working Group and serving as a key member of the LEED for Homes v4 Working Group charged with updating and revising USGBC’s rating systems.